sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 - EMEA
 - AMERICAS
 - Global Finance
-- HR
+- Global HR

 ### Consumption Patterns

-As any other company , contoso has requirements for all 3 modes :
+As any other company , contoso has requirements for all 3 consumption modes :

 - Batch Mode
 - API Mode